-“I was keen to do my CID+ qualification but needed to complete my CID first.
-The main objective of taking my IPC CID qualification was to further increase my effectiveness and deliver a quicker and more effective relationship with colleagues, suppliers and customers.
+“I was keen to do my IPC CID+ qualification but needed to complete my CID first.
+The main objective of taking my IPC CID qualification was to further increase my PCB design effectiveness and deliver a quicker and more effective relationship with colleagues, suppliers and customers.
 I think it is crucial in this industry to continue to learn and improve and I think more electronic professionals should take this qualification, especially non-electronic professional who would benefit from a wider overview of the design process.”

 “My experience and knowledge is crucial to the job I do as a freelance/contract PCB designer.
 I need my clients to know that I have the skills, experience and knowledge to ensure their designs can be completed quickly, efficiently and within budget.
-Taking my IPC CID will allow me not only to build on my 17 years of industry experience, but also improve the professional profile of my business.”
+Taking my IPC CID will allow me not only to build upon my 17 years of industry experience, but also improve the professional profile of my business.”

 “After working on a board prior to the IPC course, I was immediately able to go back and make a lot of improvements.
 I made improvements to ground planes, return paths, constraints and the way in which I documented the fabrication and assembly notes.
 The course helped to nail down some of the concepts I had been aware of previously but had never implemented before.
 These will now be cemented into my daily practices.”

 "It was a really good course.
 I have taken quite a lot away from it and I am keen to use that knowledge in future design work.
-All PCB designers should take this course – It provides a really strong understanding for why we do what we do and how important IPC standards are for every level of the design process."
+All PCB designers should take this course – It provides a really strong understanding for why we do what we do and how important IPC standards are for every level of the PCB design process."

-"This course will help our team create designs more efficiently and cost effectively.
+"This course will help our team create designs more efficiently and cost-effectively.
 The CID qualification will help endorse the skills of our team and was a good reminder and refresh of some of the key principles and processes involved in good-quality PCB design.”